School of Spiritual Care

 Departments in spiritual care are for those of all caregiving disciplines, settings, and roles who desire to specialize in a spiritual care.

-The programs will provide an overview of spirituality and religion, the benefits of spiritual care, spiritual distress, spiritual screening, and spiritual conversations as well as core skills that can improve the interventions that can be provided.
+The programs will provide an overview of spirituality and religion, the benefits of spiritual care, spiritual distress, spiritual screening, and spiritual conversations, as well as interventions.

 Department of Spiritual Care

 The Spiritual Care Program provides the skill set and knowledge to understand the scope of spirituality and integrate appropriate and ethical care into professional practice.
 It is intended for students from a variety of professions including medical (nursing, physicians, social work, occupational, physical and other therapies, and other allied health) and community-based (counselors, community leaders, non-chaplain first responders).

 While not intended for professional chaplains, the Spiritual Care Program integrates two documents prepared by panels of international experts.
 The Quality Indicators outline the competencies and metrics to ensure that professional care is provided, the metrics that indicate such care is present, and evidence-based tools to measure that quality.
 The Scope of Practice includes 18 indicators which create the set of competencies required of professional chaplains.
 These two documents also provide the framework for the integration of spiritual care.